-Explain how federal funds leveraged additional resources (private, state and local funds), including a description of how matching requirements were satisfied, as well as how any publicly owned land or property located within the jurisdiction that were used to address the needs identified in the plan.
+Explain how federal funds leveraged additional resources (private, state, and local funds), including a description of how matching requirements were satisfied and how any publicly owned land or property located within the Jurisdiction that were used to address the needs identified in the plan.

-Although the CDBG program does not require matching funds, CDBG funds are typically leveraged through various private and public sources for the CDBG projects undertaken in 2019.
+Although the CDBG program does not require matching funds, CDBG funds are typically leveraged through various private and public sources for the CDBG projects undertaken in 2020.
 Subrecipients that received CDBG funding also received funding from federal, state, local, and other resources.

 HOME funds were leveraged through the use of gap financing.

-Developers identified and secured primary funding sources prior to allocations being awarded.
+Developers identified and secured primary funding sources before allocations were awarded.
 These HOME funds were leveraged and matched with private lenders, sponsorship contributions from individuals, churches, clubs, and businesses; local public housing authority funding; in-kind donations; and private donations.
-In FY2019, the City of Anniston was granted a match reduction waiver due to fiscal distress, severe fiscal distress, and Presidential disaster declarations.
-The City of Anniston satisfied both of the HUD distress criteria: local jurisdiction is determined to be in severe fiscal distress and receives a 100 percent reduction of the match.
-As such, the City of Anniston did not have a matching liability in FY2019, per HUD IDIS Report PR33.
+In FY2020, the City of Anniston was granted a match reduction waiver due to fiscal distress, severe fiscal distress, and Presidential disaster declarations.
+The City of Anniston satisfied both of the HUD distress criteria: local Jurisdiction is determined to be in severe fiscal distress and receives a 100 percent reduction of the match.
+As such, the City of Anniston did not have a matching liability in FY2020, per HUD IDIS Report PR33.

-Fiscal Year Summary - HOME Match Excess match from prior Federal fiscal year \$0 2.
-Match contributed during current Federal fiscal year \$0 3 .Total match available for current Federal fiscal year (Line 1 plus Line 2) \$0 4.
-Match liability for current Federal fiscal year \$0 5.
-Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) \$0
+Fiscal Year Summary - HOME Match 1.
+Excess match from prior Federal fiscal year \$0.00 2.
+Match contributed during current Federal fiscal year \$0.00 3.
+Total match available for current Federal fiscal year (Line 1 plus Line 2) \$0.00 4.
+Match liability for current Federal fiscal year \$0.00 5.
+Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) \$0.00